apigee-labs/rapier/README.md

     }

 Rapier provides a tool — gen-swagger.py — that will generate a Swagger document that will spell out the conventions used by Rapier for this API.
 Swagger cannot describe everything that is important in the API, but it is a good tool.
-Once you have seen a few examples of the Swagger to understand the conventions, you will stop looking at the Swagger, whose details are repetitive and will become quickly obvious.
+Once you have seen a few examples of the Swagger, you will understand the conventions and you will stop looking at the Swagger, whose details are repetitive and will become quickly obvious.
 The Swagger documents may continue to be useful for integrating your API specification with tools that are Swagger-based.
 Swagger is also useful for documenting APIs that are less consistent than Rapier APIs, follow different conventions to the ones Rapier currently understands, or which follow a service-oriented rather than a data-oriented design patern.
-The Swagger generated for this 9-line Rapier sample, [found here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-hello-message.yaml), contains around 120 lines, which illustrates the efficiency of Rapier.
+The Swagger generated for the 9-line Rapier sample above can be [found here](https://revision.aeip.apigee.net/mnally/rapier/raw/master/test/swagger-hello-message.yaml).
+It contains around 120 lines, which illustrates the efficiency of Rapier.
 The Swagger is also more complex - we used both JSON Refs and YAML anchors and aliases to try to avoid repetition, otherwise the Swagger would have been even longer.

 ### To-do List